 What is the role of “play”?
 Is there balance between child-initiated and teacher-directed practices?

 Play is integral to all children’s learning and development.
 Teachers should provide ongoing appropriate activities for children that encourage learning through play.
 Early childhood research suggests a balance between child-initiated and teacher-directed activities that are purposeful and intentional.
 The social-emotional development foundations provide guidance on the role of play in children’s learning.

-The California Department of Education does not approve texts, materials, or particular curriculum for preschool programs.
+No. The CDE does not approve texts, materials, or particular curriculum for preschool programs.
 These are all local decisions.
 The curriculum framework will provide guidance for using the foundations in program planning, instructional strategies and professional development.

-The English-language development (ELD) foundations describe what children typically demonstrate at three different levels of successive English-language development.
-The Preschool English Learners Resource Guide reinforces the information in the introduction to the ELD foundations, and includes additional material about family and community language practices, simultaneous second language acquisition, and supporting the English-language learner with special needs.
+The English-language development (ELD) foundations describe what children typically demonstrate at three different levels of English-language development.
+The Preschool English Learners (PEL) Resource Guide reinforces the information in the introduction to the ELD foundations, and includes additional material about family and community language practices, simultaneous second language acquisition, and supporting the English-language learner with special needs.

-The California Department of Education has not adopted or recommended a formal process or instrument to determine who is a preschool English learner.
+No. The CDE has not adopted or recommended a formal process or instrument to determine who is a preschool English learner.
 English learners are children whose families use a language other than English at home and whose primary or first language is a language other than English.
 Families are the best source of information concerning preschool children’s early experiences with language learning.
 If the family reports that a preschool child’s primary language is other than English, the child is considered an English learner, that is, a dual language learner.

 Does the CDE provide guidance on how to assess and monitor children's progress on the preschool English-language development foundations?